 6 Apps for surgeons that enhance communication

-1. Doctella – Keep your patients in the loop throughout the entire surgical process with customizable smartlists.
+1. Doctella – Keep your patients in the loop throughout the entire surgical scheduling process with customizable smartlists.
 Instead of receiving ad-hoc, partial information on paper, patients get all the relevant information at the right time, in one organized application.
 These interactive smartlists allow surgeons to customize and update content, and oversee patient care on the go.
 It can be integrated with any EHR/EMR and is available on iOS and Android.

 |2.
 IM Your Doc – Remembering a surgeon’s instructions post-op is not always easy.
 With IM Your Doc, a HIPAA compliant texting app, patients can text their doctors for pre or post-op instructions, request a prescription refill, or ask other questions.
 No more long lists of emails and phone calls to return at the end of the day.
 Surgeons can also use the app to respond to staff inquiries.
 IM Your Doc does not require EHR/EMR integration, but data can be easily transferred.
 The app is available on iOS and Android.|